 Our project tasks thus far have been focusing on four of the five Integrated Weed Management (IWM) techniques: mechanical (mowing), cultural (monitoring ground cover), chemical (herbicides), and biological (using goats for grazing).

 Preventive measures, the fifth component of IWM, hasn’t been necessary at this point since the chicory isn’t flowering and no seed is being produced.
 Our goal is to keep it that way!

 Let's get into what we’re working on so far...

-Of any part of our research, the mowing process is perhaps the most prone to modification.
 It’s too early to say what effect the mowing is going to have on the chicory plants.
 One of the basic elements of IWM is to use mechanical methods (mowing) to control weed growth.
-Thus, our immediate, short-range goal is to control the spread of chicory on the organic ground.
-Eliminating it is preferable, but with the options available to organic growers, eradication will likely take time, patience, and persistence.
-We have measures planned for later in the growing season during which a cover crop of grass and clover will be no-till seeded in two of the test plots.
-The intent is to bolster the population of desirable plants while crowding out the chicory.
-For the next few months, in preparation of that planting, our resolve is to weaken the vitality of the chicory plants and keep them from becoming more prolific so the new seeding of grass and clover has a better chance of surviving.
+Thus, our immediate, short-range goal is to control the spread of chicory by removing the flower.
+We have measures planned for later in the growing season during which a cover crop of various plant species will be broadcast seeded into a weed-infested area that will have chemical applied to it prior to remove as much plant competition as possible.

 The trick is to keep the plant from going to seed.
 To get a sense of the challenge we face, imagine controlling dandelions on your lawn.
 You mow your grass and, in a period of 24 hours, the dandelions have grown, bolted, and produced a new seed head almost overnight.
 Remember, chicory is a relative of the dandelion and they share some characteristics.
 In fact, in the early growth stages, a person has to look closely to distinguish between the two plants.